yixuantt/yixuantt/README.md

 ## Hi there 👋
+* I'm Yixuan Tang.

-I am an MPhil student in **Information Systems** at The Hong Kong University of Science and Technology, with a research focus on **Natural Language Processing (NLP)**.
+* 🌱 an MPhil student
+* The Hong Kong University of Science and Technology (HKUST)
+* Information Systems ✖️ Natural Language Processing (NLP)

 📫 How to reach me: ytangch@connect.ust.hk
 <!--